jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 ## Postliminary (Optional) - Modify your Entity

-Passing the `accessToken` requested as a Bearer token in an API PUT call you can modify the attributes of your entity:
+After the setup of the OpenID connect client is successfully finished, it is still possible to change some of the entity's attributes.
+Basically, it is possible to change the callback URL as well as the entity image.
+An example call is shown below and the request is authenticated using the bearer token.

-- HTTP call:
+- **HTTP call**:
   ```
   PUT to https://api.vidchain.net/api/v1/legal-entities/attributes
   ```
-- Authorization: Bearer token
+- **Authorization: Bearer token**
-- Body :
+- **Body** :
   ```javascript
   {
     "callbackUrl: "https://<entity backend url>/<callback path>",
     "icon": "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAgAAAAIACAIAAAB7GkOtAAABfmlDQ1......" //optional
   }
   ```

+Both possible fields of the body are optional, namely:

-  - **callbackUrl** (optional): is the URL where the VIDchain API should be able to redirect when finalising an async process like a Presentation Request.
-Notice this is not the OIDC callback but the entity backend endpoint where the VIDChain API will send back the endpoint where to retrieve the VP.
+- `callbackUrl`: (optional) This callback URL describes the redirect location for VIDchain when finalising an async process like a presentation request.
+Note that this is not the OIDC callback but the entity backend endpoint where the VIDChain APIs will send back the endpoint where to retrieve the verifiable presentation.
-  - **icon** (optional): is the Base64 encoded image.
+- `icon`: (optional) This field expects the base64 encoded image that should be displayed when logging in.

 <!--